rcalixte/wayland-book/src/introduction/high-level-design.md

 various input devices, decoding them into a usable form, and passing them on to the Wayland compositor.
-The Wayland compositor requires special permissions to use the evdev files, forcing Wayland clients to go through the compositor to receive input events - which, for example, prevents keylogging.
+The Wayland compositor requires special permissions to use the evdev files, forcing Wayland clients to go through the compositor to receive input events &mdash; which, for example, prevents keylogging.

 ### (e)udev